Professor and Associate Dean for Research

-Dr. Catherine Cubbin is an Associate Professor in the School of Social Work and a Faculty Research Associate at the Population Research Center, at the University of Texas at Austin.
+Dr. Catherine Cubbin is a Professor in the School of Social Work and a Faculty Research Associate at the Population Research Center, at The University of Texas at Austin.

 Dr. Cubbin received her PhD in Health and Social Policy from the Johns Hopkins University Bloomberg School of Public Health in 1998.
 She was trained as a CDC fellow at the National Center for Health Statistics and completed an NIH postdoctoral fellowship at Stanford University in 2000.